douglatornell/randopony-tetra/docs/Deployment.rst

 Most of the deployment and management activities described in this section have been implemented as Fabric_ tasks, so,
-Fabric_ needs to be installed in the local virtualenv from which ou are working, and you ned to have ssh key authentication working on Webfaction.
+Fabric_ needs to be installed in the local virtualenv from which you are working, and you need to have ssh key authentication working on Webfaction.

 .. _Fabric: http://docs.fabfile.org/